hjoshi95/Liver-Tumor-Segmentation-using-MONAI-/README.md

 ```

 ## Results
-- See `results.png` for an example segmentation output.
+- See `results.png` for the training curves and metrics.
 - Validation Dice scores are stored in `dice_scores_val (1).csv`.

 ## Notes